MARTIMM/martimm.github.io/README.md

   * Reload of the same article is prevented.

 * 0.4.0
-  * Used jquery from googleapis
+  * Used jquery from google apis
   * Split an article from index.sxml
   * Setup directories Sxml for all sxml files and directories therein mirroring the site like Articles/03-12.